Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Introduction

 Recently, extensive studies on hydroelasticity have been driven by its potential applications in wave energy conversion, with flexible wave energy converters (WECs) continuing to be a focal point of current research \citep{Babarit2017,Philen2018,Tay2020,Collins2021,Renzi2021, Michele2022,Zheng2022,Vipin_Koley_2022,Guo2023,singh2023performance,Cheng2024,MEYLAN2025120931}.
 A promising mechanism for flexible wave energy conversion is the piezoelectric effect, in which materials become electrically polarised in response to elastic deformation.
 First comprehensively modelled by \citet{renzi2016hydroelectromechanical}, a piezoelectric WEC (usually modelled as a plate) would become polarised in response to deformation by ocean waves and thus induce a current in an external circuit.
 An important aspect of piezoelectric materials that has been hitherto ignored in the piezoelectric WEC literature is their anisotropy---while piezoceramics are usually transversely isotropic \citep{Yang_2018}, the polymer PVDF, which is often proposed for piezoelectric WECs, are anisotropic \citep{Vinogradov01041999}.
 To date, authors have bypassed considerations of anisotropy by focussing on the one-dimensional WEC/two-dimensional fluid context, with submerged horizontal plates \citep{renzi2016hydroelectromechanical,Vipin_Koley_2022}, surface mounted plates \citep{MEYLAN2025120931} and vertical plates \citep{singh2023performance} being among the cases considered.
 The present paper seeks to investigate wave scattering by a two-dimensional anisotropic elastic plate in a three-dimensional fluid.
 In doing so, this paper will facilitate future extensions of earlier models of piezoelectric WECs \citep{renzi2016hydroelectromechanical,MEYLAN2025120931} to three dimensions.

 The outline of this paper is as follows.
 In \textsection\ref{outline sec} we describe a model of a rectangular anisotropic elastic plate mounted on the water surface.
 Our method is an extension of that presented by \citet{MEYLAN2025120931} for the two-dimensional case, in which the solution is expanded as a sum of a diffraction potential and a superposition of radiation potentials.
 The diffraction potential, which assumes that the plate is fixed, is solved in \textsection\ref{rigid_plate_sec}.
 The modes of vibration of the plate and the corresponding radiation potentials are found in \textsection\ref{vibration_modes_sec} and \textsection\ref{radiation_potentials_sec}, respectively.
 The coupled fluid/plate problem is solved in \textsection\ref{coupled_sec}.
 An energy balance identity used to verify our computations, which is based on the optical theorem, is derived in \textsection\ref{energy_balance_sec}.
-The results are presented in \textsection\ref{results_sec} in order to illustrate the capabilities of the model.
-The conclusion is given in \textsection\ref{conclusion_sec}.
+A large number of results are presented in \textsection\ref{results_sec}, which serve to illustrate the capabilities of the model and act as benchmark solutions for future studies.
+A conclusion is given in \textsection\ref{conclusion_sec}.